-Maurice Sinet, who uses the pseudonym Siné, was a French cartoonist and caricaturist.
+Maurice Sinet, who used the pseudonym Siné, was a French cartoonist and caricaturist.
 He was born in Paris in 1928.
-After training as a typographer, he was so impressed by his first sight of the work of Steinberg that he immediately began drawing cartoons himself.
+After a training as a typographer at the École Estienne, he was so impressed by his first sight of the work of Steinberg that he immediately began drawing cartoons himself.
 He succeeded brilliantly not only in this field, but also as a book illustrator and designer of posters, stage decors, animated cartoons and publicity films.
 During his studies, he also was a cabaret singer with Les Garçons de la Rue.